stoykobogev/Catalog/README.md

-# catalog
+# Catalog
-A project to showcase some techs
+A project to showcase some technologies.
+Web design is poorly made because I'm not profitient in it.